 The Mishima/Kazama family continues to be full of hatred after the events of T7‘s story mode.
 They need a beacon of light to prevent themselves from causing world destruction.
 Angel’s return as the world’s saviour would be interesting.
 She is one of the very few beings powerful enough to stop Jin Kazama, Kazuya and the Devil that resides within them both.
 She could even team up with humans such as Ling Xiaoyu, who in previous games has attempted to stop Jin from giving into his dark side.

 In gameplay, Angel should be a strong fighter with supernatural powers.
 Her move-set has to be more distanced from her typical Mishima Karate style to make her as different as possible from her arch-rival.
-If Namco choose to keep this character shut away, though, there’s someone else later in this list who could also be a saviour.
+If Namco chose to keep this character shut away, though, there’s someone else later in this list who could also be a saviour.

 One character who played an important role in the stories of Tekken 5 and 6 was Raven.
 The international intelligence agent witnessed the Hon-Maru explosion in T5 and retrieved Jin’s body after his battle with Azazel in the sequel’s Scenario Campaign mode.
 His superior, Master Raven, has since replaced him.
 Unlike Raven, she doesn’t play any role in T7‘s story.
 She says in her Character Episode, however, that Raven is being “retrained”.
 Perhaps this is for a bigger mission in the next game?